-Table 1 presents planned milestones for the project.
+Table 2 presents planned milestones for the project.
 These milestones are based on a timely review and approval of the project.
 Administrative changes to milestones due to delays in study preparation and enrollment do not require amendments to the protocol.
-Revised study timelines and milestones which do not constitute a need for a formal protocol amendment are kept as stand-alone document (Annex 1) that is available upon request.
+Revised study timelines and milestones which do not constitute a need for a formal protocol amendment are kept as stand-alone document (Annex 1: List of stand-alone documents) that is available upon request.

-Table 1: Milestones
+Table 2: Milestones

+Milestone Planned date

+Start of data collection (first patient first visit) Q2 2020

+Registration in the EU PAS register Q3 2019

+Annual safety report 2020 - 2025

-Milestone Planned date Start of data collection (first patient first visit) Q4 2019 Registration in the EU PAS register Q3 2019 Annual safety report 2020 - 2023 Interim review Interim reviews for safety and effectiveness will be performed after approximately 50 patients pooled across tumor types complete at least 6 months of treatment or discontinue treatment.
+Milestone Planned date Interim review Interim reviews for safety and effectiveness will be performed after approximately 50 patients pooled across tumor types complete at least 6 months of treatment or discontinue treatment.
 Subsequent reviews will be performed after approximately 150 and 300 patients have met the same conditions Cohort review(s) Reviews by cohort type will be performed after approximately 10 patients per cohort complete at least 6 months of treatment or discontinue treatment.
-The various reviews may be combined if they are expected to occur within approximately 1 month of each other Last patient first visit for all cohorts Q4 2022 Last patient last visit for all cohorts except the pediatric cohort Q4 2024 End of data collection (data base clean) for all cohorts except the pediatric cohort Q1 2025

-Milestone Planned date Final report of study results for all cohorts except the pediatric cohort Q2 2025 Last patient last visit for the pediatric cohort Q4 2027 End of data collection (data base clean) for the pediatric cohort Q1 2028 Final report of study results for the pediatric cohort Q2 2028
+The various reviews may be combined if they are expected to occur within approximately 1 month of each other Last patient first visit for all cohorts Q4 2024 Last patient last visit for all cohorts except the pediatric cohort Q4 2026 End of data collection (data base clean) for all cohorts except the pediatric cohort Q1 2027 Final report of study results for all cohorts except the pediatric cohort Q2 2027 Last patient last visit for the pediatric cohort Q4 2029 End of data collection (data base clean) for the pediatric cohort Q1 2030 Final report of study results for the pediatric cohort Q2 2030

-Study, interim and cohort reviews may be combined if they are expected to occur within one month of each other
+^{}Study, interim and cohort reviews may be combined if they are expected to occur within one month of each other